mehdihadeli/awesome-dotnet-core-education/docs/minimal-api.md

 - [dj-nitehawk/FastEndpoints](https://github.com/dj-nitehawk/FastEndpoints) - A light-weight REST Api framework for ASP.Net 6 that implements REPR (Request-Endpoint-Response) Pattern
 - [DeeJayTC/net-dynamic-api](https://github.com/DeeJayTC/net-dynamic-api) - A library that turns your model into a fully working API, define your model as markdown, json or c#.
 - [NyronW/MinimalEndpoints](https://github.com/NyronW/MinimalEndpoints) - A light weight abstraction over ASP.NET minimal API
+- [michelcedric/StructuredMinimalApi](https://github.com/michelcedric/StructuredMinimalApi) - The goal of this project it's to show how to use MinimalApi.Endpoint package.
+It demontrate how to configure API endpoints as individual classes based on minimal Api (.Net 6)